Hamstring Strain Rehabilitation Exercises

 Strengthening exercises for Hamstring rehabilitation

-These hamstring strengthening exercises begin in phase 2 of our rehab program and you can do them at home without any specialist equipment.
-The early stages involve isometric exercises which do not include any movement.
-Later isotonic exercises with movement using weights or resistance bands are important.
+These hamstring strengthening exercises begin in phase 2 of our rehabilitation programme and can be performed at home without specialist equipment.

 Isometric hamstrings